wp-plugins/external-video-for-everybody/readme.txt

 All of the above can also be set as defaults on the options page under:
 Media > External VfE

-The options page also includes one parameter that cannot be overridden for an individual video: the ability to disable VideoJS so that the JavaScript and the style sheet will not load at all.
+The options page also includes two parameters that cannot be overridden for an individual video:

+* the ability to disable VideoJS so that the JavaScript and the style sheet will not load at all
+* the option to disable the built-in style sheet

 See the plugin home page for more details: http://open.pages.kevinwiliarty.com/external-video-for-everybody/